arw-thomasm/OCP_Security/README.md

 9:30		Welcome

-		OpenShift from a security Perspektive an overview Questions to be answers about OpenShift Security
+		OpenShift from a security Perspective an overview Questions to be answers about OpenShift Security

 		Red Hat Core OS as the Imutable Base of OpenSHift